New Fish and Chip shop to open in Selsey

 Updated

-Co-agent applicant Mr R Butlin submitted the application on December 10 and the plans have finally been approved by Chichester District Council.

-The permit sees an unused storage and maintenance of fishing equipment into the new fish and chips shop.
+A planning application to change the use of the building, previously used for the storage and maintenance of fishing equipment, was submitted in December 2020 has now been approved by Chichester District Council.

-Development of the property will begin within three years of the permit being granted.
+Development of the property will begin within three years of permission being granted.

 What do you think about these plans?
 Let us know by emailing [email protected]